 I went to Italy to eat.

-That’s right, I flew to back to Bologna after a year of painful separation for the sole purpose of eating as much as possible, at as many local producers as possible, while trying the biggest variety of foods possible in one week’s time.
+That’s right, I flew back to Bologna after a year of painful separation for the sole purpose of eating as much as possible, at as many local producers as possible, while trying the biggest variety of foods possible in one week’s time.

 Italy has many beautiful historical churches and buildings, it’s true.
 Italy has a stunning countryside and magical islands and beaches – all facts.
 Italy is also full of really cool people, and I’m privileged to have wonderful friends there.
 But my reasoning for returning, above all, trumping all else, is Italian food.